nathanladd/Snapshot-Decoder/README.md

 on troubleshooting success for common diagnostic tasks available at a click of a button.
 Charts can be zoomed and paned.
 Multiple charts can be broken out into separate windows for comparison.

-Charts can be saved as a single page or multi-page .pdf file.

 <h2>Key Features</h2>
     <ul>
         <li><strong>Multi-format Support</strong> - Load V1 ECU, V1 Engine Use Data, and ECU V2 snapshot formats</li>